 Long and legless, snakes are carnivorous reptiles covered in overlapping scales.
 Snakes are found virtually everywhere besides Antarctica, with roughly 3,600 known species in existence.

 Most snakes are nonvenomous, though the ones that do employ it to kill or subdue prey, rather than self-defence.
 Some venoms are deadly enough to cause painful injury, or even death, to humans.
-Thankfully, there’s only venomous snake – the Eastern Massasauga Rattlesnake – that resides in Ontario.
+Thankfully, among Ontario snakes there’s only one venomous species – the Eastern Massasauga Rattlesnake.

 Serpentes or Sistrurus catenatus (Eastern Massasauga Rattlesnake; the only venomous snake in Ontario)

-A trait all snakes possess is utilizing smell to track prey.
+An important aspect of snake behaviour is that they utilize smell to track prey.
 They smell using their patented forked tongues, which collect airborne particles for the vomeronasal organ (Jacobson’s organ) in the mouth to decipher.

-In terms of snake control and snake relocation on your property, your first step should be to remove anything they might utilize as a habitat.
+In terms of snake control and snake relocation on your property, your first step should be to remove anything that might act as a snake habitat.
 That means removing hiding spots like piles of firewood, piles of debris, high grass, and wild vegetation.
 With nowhere to hide, snake relocation is likely.

 To keep snakes from entering your home, seal cracks and gaps along the exterior walls with mesh or caulk.
-Be sure to eliminate potential food sources – remember, they only eat meat – meaning any rodent or pest infestations nearby (we specialize in these services, too!).
+Be sure to eliminate potential food sources – remember your snake facts, they only eat meat – meaning any rodent or pest infestations nearby (we specialize in these services, too!).